Handling Worker Termination Gracefully in SPAs

 Memory & Serialization Trade-offs During Cleanup

 Serializing large payloads during shutdown incurs structured clone overhead.
-If transferring ArrayBuffer or OffscreenCanvas, use postMessage(data, [transferable]) to bypass cloning.
-Transferred objects detach immediately in the sender context.
-Ensure the worker explicitly releases references before self.close().
+If the worker holds an ArrayBuffer or OffscreenCanvas, use postMessage(data, [transferable]) to hand it back to the main thread zero-copy before shutdown.
+Transferred objects detach immediately in the sender context, eliminating the need for the worker to explicitly free them.

 Unhandled promise rejections spike GC pressure when terminate() fires mid-await.
-Wrap async operations in try/catch blocks that check a isShuttingDown flag.
-This suppresses dangling rejections and prevents memory retention from unresolved promise chains.
+Wrap async operations in try/catch blocks that check the isShuttingDown flag and resolve cleanly rather than throwing:

 Integration with SPA Framework Lifecycles